Office Building Security: After-Hours Monitoring Solutions

 “We already have cameras — isn’t that enough?”
 Cameras alone are not security.
 They are documentation tools.
 Still, without someone actively watching and responding, a camera records a crime and does nothing to stop it.
 Rather, active monitoring is what converts footage into prevention.

-“What if the cameras or system go down?”
+“What if the cameras or the system go down?”
 Redundancy is built into how we design every system.
 Next, multiple communication pathways, backup power protocols.
-Finally, and immediate technical support from our team ensure that a single point of failure does not leave your property exposed.
+Finally, immediate technical support from our team ensures that a single point of failure does not leave your property exposed.
 Furthermore, our monitoring agents receive automatic alerts if any camera feed drops.
 So gaps are identified and addressed in real time, not discovered the next morning.

 Frequently Asked Questions